isomerpages/moe-greendalepri/_about-us/Principal's Foreword.md

 <img src="/images/About%20Us/Principal.jpg" style="width:183px;height:260px;margin-right:15px;" align = "left">

-Welcome back to Greendale Primary School and Happy New Year!
+Welcome back to Greendale Primary School and Happy New Year!<br>

 In 2023, the school will reach a key milestone as we celebrate our 15th Anniversary.
 I am proud that we have emerged more resilient, more unified, and better equipped to handle an ever-changing landscape.
 This new school year brings the promise of a renewed dedication, focus, and energy to the mission of teaching and learning, as well as character development.<br>